horia141/horia141.github.io/_drafts/2017-02-24-romanian-academy.md

 As a side note, the system is _partially free_.
 Only your first go at higher education is free.
 If you want to follow a second university, you have to pay up.
 Ditto, there's a certain number of free places.
 But theres a minitority which is payed.

+Let's get one thing straight out of the way.
+Education is Romania is free in principle, but not in practice.
+Depending on one's inclinations there are costs like "fondul clasei", buying extra books from the school and the teachers get kickbacks, meditations, after-schools etc. And this is before one goes to university.
+Becoming a lawyer or nottary is quite difficult without a lot of $$$.

 [1] The decision has to be informed.
-In the US/UK people make the same mistakes, due to the availability of loans.
+In the US/UK people make the same mistakes, due to the availability of easy loans as well as the still pervasive belief that a university education will set one up for life, regardless of field or individual qualities.